netdata/learn/docs/collectors/go.d.plugin/modules/hdfs.md

-# HDFS monitoring with Netdata

-The [`Hadoop Distributed File System (HDFS)`](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) is a distributed file system designed to run on commodity hardware.
+The [`Hadoop Distributed File System (HDFS)`](https://hadoop.apache.org/r1.2.1/hdfs_design.html) is a distributed file system designed to run on commodity hardware.

 This module monitors one or more `Hadoop Distributed File System` nodes, depending on your configuration.